nirbo/HRM/hybrid/TRAINING.md

   --output-dir datasets/redpj/combined
 ```

-This command streams each chunk’s `train.jsonl`/`val.jsonl` into consolidated files, writes an aggregated `meta.json`, and deletes chunk directories by default (pass `--keep-chunks` to retain them).
+This command streams each chunk’s `train.jsonl` / `val.jsonl` / `test.jsonl` into consolidated files, writes an aggregated `meta.json`, and deletes chunk directories by default (pass `--keep-chunks` to retain them).
+When you want to blend multiple processed datasets, `merge_prepared_batches.py` also accepts `--sources`, `--weights`, and optional `--train-samples` / `--val-samples` / `--test-samples` quotas so every split ends up with balanced sample counts.

 Large raw text dumps (for example Wikipedia) can be chunked locally before feeding the standard converter: